 Northwest Folklife Festival is the annual free Memorial Day weekend celebration of ethnic, folk, and traditional arts.
-Folklife is Seattle’s unofficial leap into summer, with four days of jam-packed excitement all day and into the night.
+Folklife is Seattle’s unofficial leap into summer, includes four days of jam-packed excitement all day and into the night.

 About Northwest Folklife

+You may want to bring money for food and beverages, crafts, or other merchandise on sale during the festival to support participants.
 Or stay frugal, pack a lunch, and plan to just take in the sights and sounds–there’s plenty to see and do.
 You can spend many hours wandering the merchandise booths, featuring handmade goods from Northwest craft makers, as well as booths with imported crafts from around the world, including arts & crafts, dishware, musical instruments, and some hard-to-find items.

 Volunteers are an essential part of the Northwest Folklife Festival and receive discounted merchandise and other perks.
 The application process closes in early May.
 However, feel free to visit the Volunteer Registration area in the Next 50 Pavilion (next to the Monorail) during the Festival to see what shifts might still be open.

-2018 Folklife Festival Seattle
+2022 Northwest Folklife Festival